 3 credit hours.
-Pre-requisites: Completion of FLM 101 and FLM 102 or FLM 150 for non-FLM majors.
+Pre-requisites: FLM 203 or FLM 150 or permission of the instructor.
 Course fee Euro 75.

 FLM 311 - ADVANCED SCREENWRITING: SCREEN STORY DEVELOPMENT

 Various methods for turning an idea into the foundation for a motion picture via story development will be explored.
 Students will develop an advanced understanding of the ins and outs of screenwriting from concept development, the writing (and re-writing) process, and finally pitching and marketing the final product.